Are you wondering how to write a cover letter enclosure?

 In an email cover letter, it is not necessary to list “Enclosures.”

-If the job posting asks for the resume and a cover letter,
+If the job posting asks for a resume and a cover letter,

 follow the emailing a resume to the recruiter guide to craft a job application email and attach the resume and full cover letter with that email.

-This job application should be a brief of the full cover letter.
+This job application should be a brief of the whole cover letter.

-Note: Do not copy-paste from the full cover letter.
+Note: Do not copy-paste from the entire cover letter.

 Dear Mr. Moore:

-I am applying for Video Editor’s position at Lemon Media Ltd., which I saw a job-post on Anglelist.
+I am applying for Video Editor’s position at Lemon Media Ltd., which I saw in a job post on Anglelist.
 With 5+ years of experience as a video editor, I'm incredibly enthusiastic about this opportunity and believe I am the perfect fit for Lemon Media Ltd.

 Attached for your consideration are my cover letter and resume.
 I would appreciate the opportunity to discuss my suitability and qualifications with you on call or in person.

-Cover letter enclosures have the same importance in the job search as it has in business letters.
+Cover letter enclosures have the same importance in the job search as in business letters.
 It showcases the hiring manager the candidate’s professionalism and attention to detail.

 Key points to remember when writing a cover letter enclosure: